-More laid-back, more friendly, and more obsessed with food than Tokyo, there’s a TON of things to do in Osaka.
+More laid-back, more friendly, and more obsessed with food than Tokyo, there’s a TON of cool things to do in Osaka.
 Japan’s second city is a parade of foodstuffs, amazing nightlife, incredible shopping malls (some amazingly located underground), and even with all of that there’s a fair bit of history and awesome architecture to soak up here.
-We’re not going to lie: you’re not going to be able to do everything in one visit.
+We’re not going to lie: you’re not going to be able to do everything in one visit to Osaka.

 Table of Contents